National Lottery Heritage Fund: Activities

 The fund's income comes from the National Lottery, which is managed by Allwyn Entertainment.
 Its objectives are "to conserve the UK's diverse heritage, to encourage people to be involved in heritage and to widen access and learning".
 As of 2019, it had awarded £7.9 billion to 43,000 projects.

 In 2006, the National Lottery Heritage Fund launched the Parks for People program with the aim to revitalize historic parks and cemeteries.
 From 2006 to 2021, the Fund had granted £254 million to 135 projects.

 In January 2019 it simplified its funding schemes under one banner – National Lottery Grants for Heritage – with awards from £3,000 to £5 million.
 Funding requests for projects over £5 million will be considered as part of two time-limited national competitions to be held in 2020–21 and 2022–23.

 Its funding routes include the Digital Skills for Heritage Fund, a £3.5m fund for grants to support digital volunteering in the heritage sector, launched in November 2021.

 Structure

 The chair of the trustees is appointed by the Prime Minister; René Olivieri served as interim chair from January 2020 following Sir Peter Luff's retirement at the end of 2019.
 Dr Simon Thurley CBE, former Chief Executive of English Heritage, became the chair of trustees on 1 April 2021.

 The Chief Executive from July 2016 to December 2021 was Ros Kerslake OBE, former CEO of The Prince's Regeneration Trust.
 In August 2021, the Fund announced that Ros Kerslake would be stepping down at the end of 2021.
 The Chief Executive since January 2022 is Eilish McGuinness.

-The Fund's head office is in London, and it has offices elsewhere in the UK.
+The Fund's head office is in London, and it has offices elsewhere in the UK, specifically in Exeter, Nottingham, Cambridge, Birmingham, Newcastle upon Tyne, Manchester, Leeds, Edinburgh, Cardiff, and Belfast.